bormaxi8080/osint-timeline/DRAFT.md

 ----

 **Universal Search & AI:**

+The Model Context Protocol (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
+Whether you’re building an AI-powered IDE, enhancing a chat interface, or creating custom AI workflows, MCP provides a standardized way to connect LLMs with the context they need: https://github.com/browserbase/mcp-server-browserbase

+DarkGPT is an OSINT assistant based on GPT-4-200K (recommended use) designed to perform queries on leaked databases, thus providing an artificial intelligence assistant that can be useful in your traditional OSINT processes: https://github.com/binaco/DarkGPT

 Streaming KokoroJS.
 Unlimited text-to-speech in the Browser using Kokoro-JS, 100% local, 100% open source: https://github.com/rhulha/StreamingKokoroJS